 Farming Today featured Martine's expert elicitation workshop linked to building decision support for pollinator abundance (available until 14th May 2016 here, starting 22:30) and it was featured on BBC Midlands Today, with live lunchtime interview and recorded interview broadcast on evening bulletin (here)

-I gave a talk for the general public at Cafe Scientifique, Leamington Spa, 18th July 2011, see here and another 6th September 2014.
+I gave a talk for the general public at Cafe Scientifique, Leamington Spa, July 2011, see here and another September 2014 and two at Cafe Scientifique, Wantage in January and July 2021 online.
 Details below

 The Pint of Science planned for 2020 was cancelled due to Coronavirus restrictions.